JardaniWorld/alx-low_level_programming/0x00-hello_world/README.md

-This script executes to only compile a C file but does not link
+This script executes to generate the assembly code of a C code